 How to relieve stress: Sound it out

-You've heard the "om" sound yogis make when they meditate, right?
-Well, Joshi says using a buzzing sound is another way to use your voice to calm yourself in the midst of a freakout.
-"Bhramari, a humming bee sound, can be done by closing the eyes and making the humming sound like a bee," she says.
-"These sound vibrations calm down the thought waves and relax the entire nervous system.
-External sound frequency resonates with the internal rhythm of the body and mind, creating peace and tranquility within."
+You’ve heard the “om” sound yogis make when they meditate, right?
+Well, Joshi says using a buzzing sound is another way to use your voice to calm yourself when you’re stressed.
+“Bhramari, a humming bee sound, can be done by closing the eyes and making the humming sound like a bee,” she says.
+“These sound vibrations calm down the thought waves and relax the entire nervous system.
+External sound frequency resonates with the internal rhythm of the body and mind, creating peace and tranquility within.”
 Research from India has shown Bhramari to improve cardiovascular patterns.
 Press your ears closed for an even stronger vibration.

 How to relieve stress: Shake it off

-Take a hint from Taylor Swift and literally shake your body to release tension—but you probably want to do this one in private, or your coworkers might wonder what you're up to!
-"In Africa and other cultures, shaking therapy is used for emotional healing—literally shaking off your perceived emotional threat of fear, self-doubt, or worry," Miller says.
-"Next time you find yourself emotional because of a specific situation that sideswipes you in life, imagine the irritation beading up on your body and start shaking it off from your feet all the way up to the top of your head."
+Stressed?
+You can literally shake it off.
+“In Africa and other cultures, shaking therapy is used for emotional healing—literally shaking off your perceived emotional threat of fear, self-doubt, or worry,” Miller says.
+“Next time you find yourself emotional because of a specific situation that sideswipes you in life, imagine the irritation beading up on your body and start shaking it off from your feet all the way up to the top of your head.”
 Picture an animal shaking off after getting out of the water, and use the shaking as a release of the emotional attachments causing you stress.
-Plus, "most of the time when I use this technique, I end up flipping my frustration into laughter, which is always a great endorphin mood booster!"
+Plus, “most of the time when I use this technique, I end up flipping my frustration into laughter, which is always a great endorphin mood booster!”
 Miller says.
 Here are more proven ways to boost your mood.

 How to relieve stress: Look in the mirror